Four-Score/Confidential-Copilot/docs/Auth/auth.md

 - Key Generation: All cryptographic keys are generated client-side using cryptographically secure random number generators.
 - Key Storage: Only encrypted key material is stored in the Supabase database.
 The actual symmetric key and password are never stored on the server.
+- Key Persistence: The symmetric key is securely stored in session storage to persist across page refreshes while maintaining security.
+- Key Recovery: Multiple mechanisms exist for recovering access to encryption keys, including password re-entry and recovery key usage.
 - Key Rotation: The password reset process effectively rotates the password-derived key.
-- Key Destruction: The decrypted symmetric key is cleared from memory on logout or session expiry.
+- Key Destruction: The decrypted symmetric key is cleared from memory and session storage on logout or session expiry.
 - DCPE Key Management: The Key Management Service handles the storage, retrieval, and synchronization of DCPE keys across devices, always keeping them encrypted with the symmetric key.

 ## 5. Security Considerations

 - Password Strength: Users should be encouraged to use strong, unique passwords.
 - Recovery Key Security: Users should be educated about the importance of securely storing their recovery key.
+- Session Storage Security: While session storage provides convenience, it's limited to the current browser session and is cleared when the browser is closed.
+- Cross-Tab Security: Opening a new tab requires re-authentication for security, as session storage is not shared between tabs.
 - Supabase Security: The Supabase project should be configured with appropriate security measures, such as network restrictions and regular security audits.
 - Code Security: The client-side code should be regularly reviewed for security vulnerabilities.